HashNuke/htdp-solutions/README.md

 The style in these solutions are mostly written from a perspective of a scheme beginner.
 So the programs in the earlier exercises may sound bad if you learn some extra syntactic sugar in the current exercise.

+__The first couple lines in each file are metadata added by DrRacket.
+I'm using the language pack for *How to Design Programs* which is available from the Language options menu.__